jthmiller/eDNA-metabarcoding-intro/README.md

 ```
 /tmp/gen711_project_data/cyano
 ```

-Your choice (ok with us to make sure it is feasible)
+or, your choice (ok with us to make sure it is feasible)

+## Overview of pipeline
 For many of the commands below, you will need to replace the text between the < and > symbol with a path and file name.
 For example, if I made a directory to hold my qiime import output file called 'output' in my home directory, I would replace the '--output-path <path to an output directory>/<a name for the output files>.qza' part with '--output-path /home/unhAW/jtmiller/output/qiime_imported_file.qza' to run the command.

 Once the data has been imported into qiime, all the data will be held in one or two files with the '.qza' extension.
 However, we will also generate some visualizations of the 'qza' files to view at qiime-view.org.
 We should give these files a '.qzv' extenstion instead (example: see 2nd command of step 3)

 Make a directory to hold your files like fastqs just outside your github directory (such as trimmed_fastqs).
 When you run 'ls' from your home directory, it should look something like this:
 ```
 > ls
 github-project-directory    gen711    shell_data   trimmed_fastqs
 ```
-## Overview of pipeline
+Steps:
 1. Run Fastp to trim the 'poly-g' tails of the reads
 2. Import the directory of reads with qiime and save the output in your directory
 3. Use the 'cutadapt' program in qiime to trim off the primers
 4. Start the denoising the reads (removing the low quality reads/bases)

-## Before you can run qiime or pther programs, activate the qiime2-2022.8 environment
+## Before you can run qiime or other programs, activate the genomics environment
 ```
 conda activate genomics
 ```